maxkapur/DeferredAcceptance.jl/README.md

 If every student and school has a strict preference list, we can use DA to find a stable assignment (it is often unique).
 But to address the general case, there are a family of tiebreaking mechanisms that we can use to convert loose preference lists into strict ones.
 Many of these are incentive compatible.

 At the other extreme, when school preferences are weak (that is, schools consider many students interchangeable), we can use Pareto-improving cycles to search for student-optimal matches; this method is Pareto efficient but not incentive compatible.

-## Getting started

-Please see `examples/Tutorial.jl` for a usage introduction.
-I am working on expanding this file and fleshing out the documentation throughout the package.

 ## Comparison of tiebreaking mechanisms